 Himalayan Rescue Association (HRA)

 Head office located in Lazimpat, near the Palace Museum north gate.
 Founded in 1973 to reduce deaths among trekkers.
-Gives free advices to trekkers on altitude sickness, equipment, and conditions of trekking routes.
+Gives free advice to trekkers on altitude sickness, equipment, and conditions of trekking routes.
 It has aid posts in Pheriche and Manang staffed by expatriate physicians during peak seasons (March-May and October-November).

 Medicare National Hospital & Research Centre